How Does Hockey Scoring Work? Goals, Assists & NHL Points

 How goals, assists, and player points work in hockey.
-Covers goal-scoring rules, violations that nullify goals, overtime rules, and the NHL team standings point system.
+Covers goal-scoring rules, overtime rules, and the NHL team standings point system.

 Article Contents